LDS-Data/lds-church-discipline/docs/fields.md

 * notes_md: the Markdown representation of the notes
 * notes: the plaintext representation of the notes
 * office: the priesthood office at time of disciplinary action, if known
 * outcome: the outcome of the disciplinary action.
-Usually either "excommunicated", "disfellowhipped", "resigned" or "no action".
+Usually either "excommunicated", "disfellowhipped", "resigned" or "no action"; or those with a following "?" to indicate uncertainty.
 The main exception is Matthias Cowley's "priesthood deauthorization".
 * sex: "male" or "female" (we can add other options if we come across them)
 * tags: an array of plaintext strings marking distinguishing features of this entry.
 Examples include sources ("improvement-era") to help separate particular groups of entries.
 * location_md: the Markdown representation of the location at which the disciplinary action was carried out, if known